-A Third Categorical Rule: Regulations Creating Total Economic Loss. pp. 1006-22
+■ A Third Categorical Rule: Regulations Creating Total Economic Loss. p.
+1131-1148

 In the 1992 case Lucas v.
 South Carolina Coastal Commission, the Supreme Court changed how we look at harm-preventing legislation that leads to a total economic loss.
 It created a new categorical rule for cases where regulations create total economic loss and limited an existing categorical rule.